DLM-IBM/glossary/index.md

 An algorithmic pattern used to encrypt messages that only the corresponding public key can decrypt.
 The private key is also used to decrypt messages that were encrypted by the corresponding public key.
 The private key is kept on the user system and is protected by a password.

+### private resource
+{: #x9439035}

+An entry that is visible only to account owners and their included accounts.
+When resources are created, they are private by default.
+See also [public resource](#x9439040).

 ### private service
 {: #x7690456}